masters3d/swift-evolution/proposals/XXXX-function-builders.md

 }
 ```

 Finally, we finish this block.
-This is the top-level body of the function, but the function builder type doesn't declare `buildFunction`, so we just fall back on using `buildBlock` again:
+This is the top-level body of the function, but the function builder type doesn't declare `buildFinalResult`, so we just fall back on using `buildBlock` again:

 ```swift
 div {